carpentries/governance/minutes/motions.md

 ## 2023 Motions

-### Approval Dec 2022 Special Election Meeting Minutes and of the Q1 2023 Meeting Minutes
+### Approval of the Dec 2022 Special Election Meeting Minutes and the Q1 2023 Meeting Minutes

 This is a motion to approve Dec 2022 Special Election Meeting Minutes and the Q1 2023 Meeting Minutes.